somekindofdesign/ultimate-decision-maker/README.md

 ### Features to Implement
 <ul>
     <li>Users can personalise the game with custom labels for the choices (e.g. Pizza v Sushi instead of The Choice You Want v The Right Choice)</li>
-    <li>Users can play 'Best out of 3' or 'Best of 5' games</li>
+    <li>Users can play 'Best of 3' or 'Best of 5' games</li>
     <li>Users can add multiple players (Pizza vs Sushi vs BBQ) to the game</li>
 </ul>

 <p>In addition to the above, users should be able to learn how to play the game through a choice comparison function.
 This feature was built during development and was part of a How-to page.
 However, it required further debugging and failed QA and usability tests.
-It was removed from the project before deployment/project deadline and the code saved outside of the project to assist with future iterations of the site.</p>
+It was removed before deployment/project deadline and the code saved outside of the project to assist with future iterations of the website.</p>

 [Back to top](#welcome-to-the-ultimate-decision-maker)
 <br><br>

 ## Testing
 <hr>
-<p>Throughout the development of this site, testing was carried out on multiple browsers including Chrome, Firefox and Microsoft Edge on Windows 10.
+<p>Throughout the development of this website, testing was carried out on multiple browsers including Chrome, Firefox and Microsoft Edge on Windows 10.
 The developer tools of these browsers were used to mimic different device sizes.
 For all testing, each page was asessed across the following criteria;
 <ul>
     <li>Layout and positioning (ie is everything where it's expected to be on all devices)</li>
     <li>Functions (ie buttons, links, inputs, etc)</li>